7cowries/7goldencowries-frontend/LAUNCH.md

 ## Manual smoke

-1. Connect a TON wallet and verify only one `/api/users/me` request fires per focus event (200 ms debounce, passive refresh ≤1/minute).
+1. Connect a TON wallet and confirm `/api/users/me` fires once on focus (200 ms debounce, ≤1 passive refresh/minute).
-2. Open `/subscription` without a subscription.
-The paywall button should show pending → verifying → success/error states.
-Complete a TonConnect payment, observe the “Payment verified 🎉” toast, and confirm `/api/v1/payments/status` flips to `paid: true`.
+2. Launch the Telegram quest from `/quests`, complete the login/proof flow, and verify the quest reward updates without duplicate API calls.
+3. Link a social account (Twitter/X or Discord) then disconnect it; observe a single toast and one `profile-updated` dispatch each time.
-3. Claim the **Subscription XP Bonus** once to see a single `+N XP` toast and confetti, ensure the button disables based on `status.canClaim`, then attempt a second claim and confirm the backend returns `xpDelta=0`.
+4. Visit `/subscription` and claim the **Subscription XP Bonus** once to see `+N XP earned`, then try a second claim and expect `xpDelta=0`.
-4. Link/unlink a social account from `/profile`.
-Each action should emit one toast, one confetti burst, and a single `profile-updated` event.
+5. Open the leaderboard to confirm it refreshes once and reflects the newly granted XP.
-5. Run `npm run build` to confirm `GENERATE_SOURCEMAP=false` and check the glassmorphism/ocean theme renders correctly.
+6. Run `npm run build` to validate `GENERATE_SOURCEMAP=false` suppresses CRA source-map warnings.